fmrifrey/umvsasl/README.md

 # asl3dflex
 written by David Frey for fMRI lab at University of Michigan, PI: Luis Hernandez-Garcia

 Welcome to our asl3dflex project repository.
-In this project, we create a end-end pipeline for pulse sequence development and image reconstruction for velocity-selective ASL using a flexible spiral projection readout
+In this project, we create a end-end pipeline for pulse sequence development and image reconstruction for velocity-selective ASL using a flexible spiral projection readout.

 ## Table of Contents